 In order to sell naked calls, you need to use a margin (the money investors must put in their accounts as collateral before they begin selling options).

 To be able to sell that amount of naked calls, you need to have a seven-figure account at minimum.
 Basically, the large trader was looking at GameStop’s low price (still below $100 when he sold the calls) and betting against the stock’s rise.
+Check the detailed and reviewed casino bonus.

 But guess what?